Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 This natural baby shampoo doesn’t cause tears and it’s naturally moisturizing.
 Rice extract and soy protein condition dry skin while thyme oil heals irritation.
 This is perfect for the baby’s sensitive skin.

 Even though it’s free of artificial fragrances, it has a pleasant scent from the plant-based ingredients.
 They recommend keeping it away from the baby’s eyes.

 The Pipette company employs biologists, dermatologists, and pediatricians to test their baby wash.

 They’ve also gone to the trouble of getting it verified by the EWG.

-Most likely, that wasn’t difficult, as the formula’s free of irritants like artificial fragrances and sulfates.
+Most likely, that wasn’t difficult, as the formula’s non-irritating ingredients like artificial fragrances and is sulfate-free.

 Furthermore, just a pea-sized amount can cleanse your child from head to toe.